sheenisme/lnlamp/README.md

 It is worth mentioning that all the experimental data in this article were obtained using this tool.
 In order to better test our method, we embedded the experimental test sub-module (polybench_benchmark) in this tool and encapsulated the testing process into a corresponding script so that our peers can quickly reproduce our experimental process.

-So, To reproduce the data in the SC paper, see the code repository-polybench_benchmark(https://github.com/sheenisme/polybench_benchmark.git)
+So, To reproduce the data in the paper, see the code repository-polybench_benchmark(https://github.com/sheenisme/polybench_benchmark.git)

 **installing the `PrecTuner`** :
 ---